dieppedalle/sifToNomConverter/README.md

 # sifToNomeConverter
 ## Script to convert .sif files to .nom format.

+The code was written using Python 2.7.
+No external libraries are needed.

 To run the script enter the following command:
 ```
 python main.py inputFile outputFile